iml-assess/DFOdata/README.md

 # DFOdata

-Package to extract data from oracle databases.
-This is a replacament of the SAS-based software.
+Package to extract data from DFO oracle databases.

-*Should work for all species in databases (but tested for mackerel and cod only)*

 # Key functionality
+See example.Rmd

-From commercial sample database (pse_iml_ro)
+From commercial sample database (IMLP)
-- read in biological data ("carbio")
+* read in biological data ("carbio") function: get.bio
-	function: get.bio
+    + mackerel
+    + cod
+    + needs validation for other species.
+        - See data-raw/odbc_data_selection.csv for details on what is extracted
-- read in length-frequency data
+* read in length-frequency data function: get.lf
-	function: get.lf
+    + mackerel
+    + cod
+    + needs validation for other species

-The code is set up so that data from other DFO oracle data bases or extra columns can easily be added.
-See data-raw/odbc_data_selection.csv for details on what is extracted.
+        - See data-raw/odbc_data_selection.csv for details on what is extracted

+From ichtyoplankton sample database (BIOCHEMP)
+* read in bongo sample data (mackerel egg stations and counts): get.eggs

 # Installation